 Along with the effort of the Government, the right behaviour, support and adherence of the citizens of the country to obtain the optimal solution from the measures taken are principal, what is happening in the existing reality, despite the changed everyday life.
 Consequently, all these measures taken have empowered the country in a timely manner to avoid a possible collapse of the health care system at the initial stage.

 It is noteworthy that, on the one hand, the uncertainty around this emerging infectious disease COVID-19, and on the other hand, the characteristics of the virus already studied indicate that work in this direction shall continue, and those areas forming a barrier between the epidemic and its possible bleak outcomes shall be identified and strengthened.
 It is necessary to carry on controlling the spread of the virus, reduce the potential damage caused by COVID-19, return key institutions of the country to normal operations, allow sectors of vital importance and priority to continue to function smoothly and adapt to a new reality.
 At any stage, the main value of the country remains the protection of public health, the promotion of development and the maximum harm-prevention and/or reduction.
 Consequently, the country must also have a strategic and action plans developed for the next phase, which will help the health sector to strengthen and address future challenges, and on the other hand, maintain stability and sustainability.
 It should be considered that the readiness process cannot be static and will extend over a period time.
 It is unlikely that COVID-19 outbreak will end soon, at this particular point in time, and under a realistic optimistic scenario, it will play out until the vaccine and treatment are available.
-The development of the Health Sector Emergency Preparedness Action Plan COVID-19 (EPAP) for the country's health sector will provide the country with a “window of additional opportunity” to strengthen the health system and improve readiness for the second, third, etc. waves of a possible epidemic.
+The development of the Health Sector Emergency Preparedness Action Plan COVID-19 (EPAP) for the country's health sector will provide the country with a “window of additional opportunity” to strengthen the health system and improve readiness for the waves of a possible epidemic.

 It should be noted that, as defined by the UN “Sustainable Development Goals” (SDGs), health-related issues need to be on the agenda of all sectors to improve the effectiveness of health measures, as highlighted by COVID-19.
 Against the backdrop of this pandemic, even greater efforts are required to ensure that no population segment is left alone in the face of this infection.
 Hence, the approach “Leaving no one behind” is as relevant as the achievement of the goals of SDGs, all by itself.
 Recommendations of the European Action Plan for Strengthening Public Health Capacities and Services and “Health 2020: the European Policy for Health and Well-being and the action framework provided for improving the capacity of the health sector are reflected in the EPAP to the greatest extent possible to achieve the desired goals in this difficult but necessary path.